survivejs/qwik-katas/katas/kata-03.md

-# Qwik Kata 3 - Lifecycle
+# Qwik Kata 3 - Actions and loaders

-The purpose of this kata is to get you going with lifecycle of Qwik and understand how they behave in browser and server environments since Qwik covers both.
+The purpose of this kata is to get you acquainted with actions and loaders in Qwik.
 The kata assumes you have already completed [kata 2](kata-02.md).

 ## Learning aims

-The idea here is to understand the following:
+The idea here is to serialize our data model to the file system to demonstrate full stack capabilities of Qwik:

-* When and why to use Qwik lifecycle
-* How to derive state and why that is preferable when possible
-* Trigger lifecycle events when the user sees the component and understand the potential of the approach
+* Lifting local state so it can be managed from outside
+* Writing and loading the inventory data from the file system or another external source

 ## Task

 Complete the following:

-1. To make the client more robust against network errors, serialize the application state to `localStorage` using the suitable lifecycle method
-2. Restore the application state from `localStorage` using the suitable lifecycle method if the network is not available
-3. Optional - Add the concept of version to data to understand if it's out of date.
-Conversely, allow syncing of user-only data to the backend if it's newer than what's in the backend and consider the implications of doing this
-4. Add optional images to the inventory items and render them only when they are visible to the user.
-You are **not** allowed to use the `lazy` attribute of the `img` tag for this task and instead you have to leverage Qwik features since we're training to use Qwik here.
+1. Lift the inventory state from `Inventory` to its parent so that the inventory data can be managed centrally
+2. Read and write the state of each inventory to the file system.
+The basic requirement here is that the system should persist its state even if you restart the application.
+Hint: Look up Qwik actions and loaders.
+3. Optional - make the data model of the application more robust by introducing unique ids for items.
+You will have to refactor from simple strings to something more complex.
+4. Optional - connect the persisted state to a database (SQLite or something more complex)